Applicable to customers, prospects, suppliers and website visitors

-Map of Agriculture Limited and Map of Ag Analytics Limited both with their registered offices at 15-16 Deben Mill Business Centre, Old Maltings Approach, Melton, Woodbridge, Suffolk IP12 1BL, UK, Tel: +44 1394 389 250.
+Map of Agriculture Ltd, Map of Ag Analytics Limited, National Farm Research Unit Limited, Precision Decisions Limited, Barbican Animal Health Limited and Evidence Group Limited, all with their registered offices at 15 Deben Mill Business Centre, Old Maltings Approach, Melton, Woodbridge, Suffolk IP12 1BL, UK, Tel: +44 1394 389 250.

 This privacy notice is issued on behalf of the Map of Ag group companies listed above so when we mention “Map of Ag”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Map of Ag group responsible for processing your data.

 Map of Ag is the controller and responsible for your personal data.

 We have appointed a data privacy manager who is responsible for overseeing privacy matters.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager by emailing email@example.com.

 Any changes we make to our privacy notice in the future will be posted on this page.
 Please check back frequently to see any updates or changes to our privacy notice.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 The type of personal data we collect about you depends on who you are and your relationship with Map of Ag.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 - Identity Data includes first name, last name, username or similar identifier, employer and position/title.